weka/csi-wekafs/selinux/README.md

     ```

     * If the result matches the example, proceed to the next step.
     * If there is no result, the policy is not installed.
-Perform the [Install a custom SELinux policy](add-selinux-support.md#install-a-custom-selink-p) procedure.
+Perform the **Install a custom SELinux policy** procedure avove.
     *   If the policy is off, enable it and check the pod output again by running:

         ```